petrospetrou/flower-inventory/README.md

 ## Challenges Faced

-1. **SQLSRV Driver Installation on macOS**
+1. SQLSRV Driver Installation on Apple Silicon (PECL failures)
-   Installing `sqlsrv` and `pdo_sqlsrv` via PECL repeatedly failed on Apple Silicon due to compilation and permission errors.
+   Installing sqlsrv and pdo_sqlsrv via PECL failed due to compilation and permission issues.
-   Fixed by manually compiling the extensions and linking them directly to PHP’s config directory.
+   Fixed by manually compiling both extensions and linking the built .so files via custom conf.d entries.

-2. **SQL Server SSL Certificate Error**
+2. SQL Server SSL Certificate Error
-   Laravel migrations failed with an SSL self-signed certificate error.
+   Migrations failed due to self-signed certificate rejection (ODBC 18+).
-   Solved by updating `config/database.php` and `.env` to trust the Docker container’s self-signed certificate using `trust_server_certificate=true`.
+   Solved by enabling encrypted connections while trusting the server certificate in config/database.php and .env for local development.

-3. **Testing Failures (Missing HasFactory Trait)**
+3. Testing Failures (Missing HasFactory)
-   Feature tests initially failed with `BadMethodCallException: factory()` errors.
+   Feature tests failed with factory() errors.
-   Resolved by adding the `HasFactory` trait to models and creating proper factory files for both `Category` and `Flower`.
+   Resolved by adding HasFactory to models and creating factories for Category and Flower.

-4. **CSS Not Loading**
+4. CSS Not Loading
-   Pages rendered without styling due to incorrect CSS file paths and Blade syntax.
+   The layout loaded without styles because the CSS was outside public/ and the Blade asset call was invalid.
-   Fixed by moving styles to `/public/css` and correcting the asset reference to `{{ asset('css/style.css') }}`.
+   Fixed by moving styles to public/css/ and using {{ asset('css/style.css') }} with cache-busting.

-5. **Image Upload & Deletion Issues**
+5. Image Upload and Deletion
-   Encountered several problems including permission errors, missing form encoding, nullable database fields, and improper file deletions.
+   Issues included missing multipart/form-data, permissions, nullable DB field handling, and orphaned files.
-   Fixed by using correct form attributes (`multipart/form-data`), ensuring public storage linking, validating optional uploads, and cleaning old files via `Storage::disk('public')->delete()`.
+   Fixed via proper validation, php artisan storage:link, and deleting old files with Storage::disk('public')->delete().

 ---

 ## Notes & Assumptions

-- `.env` excluded from repository.
+- .env is excluded from the repository.
-- The Docker password is a placeholder for local use only.
+- The Docker password in examples is a local placeholder only.
-- SQL Server 2022 container required.
+- SQL Server 2022 container is required.
-- Images stored in `storage/app/public/flowers`.
+- Images are stored in storage/app/public/flowers (served via public/storage symlink).
-- Blade uses minimal styling.
+- Minimal Blade styling.
-- Logging handled via Laravel’s Monolog.
+- Logging via Laravel Monolog.

 ---

 ## Future Improvements

 - Add authentication (Laravel Breeze)
-- REST API endpoints
+- Expose REST API endpoints
 - Tailwind CSS interface
-- Docker Compose setup for full environment
+- Docker Compose for full environment
 - Additional tests for filtering and sorting
 - Image optimization and versioning

 ---

-**Author:** Petros
+Author: Petros
-**Built with:** Laravel 11, SQL Server, Docker, PHP 8.2, Blade, Eloquent
+Built with: Laravel 11, SQL Server, Docker, PHP 8.2, Blade, Eloquent
-**License:** MIT
+License: MIT